Degree (and type) of the programme: Postgraduate MA programme

 - Anyone who has completed a first-cycle study programme in relevant professional fields and obtained a minimum of 180 credits – ECTS (according to the Bologna system);

-- Anyone who has completed the equivalent study programmes mentioned previously in other professional fields and has completed additional study obligations in the range of 12 credits (ECTS).
-The student completes additional study obligations before defending the Master’s Thesis by passing the courses Social Theory (5 ECTS) and Social Research Methodology (6 ECTS).
+- Anyone who has completed the equivalent study programmes mentioned previously in other professional fields and has completed additional study obligations in the range of 11 credits (ECTS).
+The student completes additional study obligations before enrolling into the study programme by passing the courses Social Theory (5 ECTS) and Social Research Methodology (6 ECTS).

 SASS may limit the enrolment if the number of applications exceeds the number of advertised places.
 In case of restricted enrolment, candidates will be selected according to the average grade of the undergraduate study.